Kansas City, Missouri: Parks and boulevards

-Kansas City has 132 mi of boulevards and parkways, 214 urban parks, 49 ornamental fountains, 152 ball diamonds, 10 community centers, 105 tennis courts, 5 golf courses, 5 museums and attractions, 30 pools, and 47 park shelters.
+Kansas City has 132 mi of boulevards and parkways, 214 urban parks, 49 ornamental fountains, 152 baseball diamonds, 10 community centers, 105 tennis courts, 5 golf courses, 5 museums and attractions, 30 pools, and 47 park shelters.
 These amenities are found across the city.
 Much of the system, designed by George E. Kessler, was constructed from 1893 to 1915.

 Cliff Drive, in Kessler Park on the North Bluffs, is a designated State Scenic Byway.
 It extends 4.27 mi from The Paseo and Independence Avenue through Indian Mound on Gladstone Boulevard at Belmont Boulevard, with many historical points and architectural landmarks.

 Ward Parkway, on the west side of the city near State Line Road, is lined by many of the city's largest and most elaborate homes.

 The Paseo is a major north–south parkway that runs 19 mi through the center of the city beginning at Cliff Drive.
 It was modeled on the Paseo de la Reforma, a fashionable Mexico City boulevard.
 It has been recently renamed Martin Luther King Jr. Boulevard and now the city has voted to change it back to the Paseo.

 Swope Park is one of the nation's largest city parks, comprising 1805 acre, more than twice the size of New York City's Central Park.
 It features a zoo, a woodland nature and wildlife rescue center, 2 golf courses, 2 lakes, an amphitheatre, a day-camp, and numerous picnic grounds.
-Hodge Park, in the Northland, covers 1029 acres (1.61 sq. mi.).
+Hodge Park, in the Northland, covers 1029 acres (1.61 sq. mi).
 This park includes the 80 acre Shoal Creek Living History Museum, a village of more than 20 historical buildings dating from 1807 to 1885.
 Berkley Riverfront Park, 955 acre on the banks of the Missouri River on the north edge of downtown, holds annual Independence Day celebrations and other festivals.

 A program went underway to replace many of the fast-growing sweetgum trees with hardwood varieties.